chri3i/Tinvaak2/README.md

 1. Open Wabbajack and click on browse modlists.
 2. Press the download button on Tinvaak and wait for it to download.
-3. Set the installation folder to be somewhere like C:\Games\Tinvaak.
+3. Set the installation folder to be somewhere like C:\Games\Tinvaak. **Do not install it to your desktop or downloads folder.**
 4. Press the play button to begin.
 5. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 6. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.